bconnorwhite/file-exists-safe/README.md

 <br />

-> Check if a file exists without a try catch.
+> Check if a file exists without try catch.

 - Returns `true` if the path exists and is a file.
 - Returns `false` if the path is not a file, or does not exist.
-- Returns `undefined` for other errors (for example, permission denied) rather than throwing.
+- Returns `undefined` on other errors (for example, permission denied) rather than throwing.

 ## Installation